5 Best Ways To Get Van Gogh Museum Tickets In Amsterdam + Tips For Visiting

 Audioguides at Van Gogh Museum

-To make your experience more meaningful, you also have the option of purchasing a multimedia guide when you book your Van Gogh Museum tickets.
-This is what my friend and I did when we visited and we wholeheartedly recommend it.
+To make your experience more meaningful, you have the option of purchasing a multimedia guide when you book your Van Gogh Museum tickets.
+This is what we did and we wholeheartedly recommend it.

 The guide is clear, easy to follow and to the point.
-You have the option of picking a guide in 11 languages, included English, French, German, Italian, Spanish and Portuguese.
+You have the option of picking a guide in 11 languages, including English, French, German, Italian, Spanish and Portuguese.

 The price of the multimedia guide is as follows:

-You can grab a guide at the multimedia desk located inside the museum.
+You can grab one at the multimedia desk inside the museum.
 I recommend booking it in advance so that you can avoid having to stand in line to pay for it once you are at the museum.

 Modification to the reservation and refunds

 Van Gogh Museum tickets sold on the official website cannot be refunded.
-You can, however, change the time and date of your ticket up to 48 hours before the date and time of your visit.
+You can, however, change the time and date of your ticket up to 48 hours before your visit.
 You can do this by using the official contact form on the website.

 Tickets bought on third party booking sites have more flexible cancellation policies.
 For example this Van Gogh museum ticket sold on GetYourGuide can be cancelled up to 24 hours before the visit to receive a full refund.